Missing large

 I find a lot of these assisted doors are very heavy and slow to open without the assist – and I’m a 6’3, 200lb guy in pretty good shape.
 I can’t really fault people for using the assist button when otherwise they need to heave hard on the door to open it without.

-3. over 4 years ago on The Meaning of Lila
+3. almost 5 years ago on The Meaning of Lila

 American Sniper: when a violent sociopath, instead of being imprisoned, becomes a celebrated public figure in America.Oh, wait, that’s actually pretty normal.